On 22nd July 2021 the Business and Planning Act 2020 ("the Act") received Royal Assent and took immediate effect.

 The Applicant is required to advertise the application at the premises to allow public consultation.
 The Council will publish any applications received on its website.
 The advertisement period is 7 days, starting with the day after the application has been received by the Council.
 Please download and email the completed application as we cannot accept copies by post - the timescale for comments cannot start until the day after the application has been received and the notice at the premises must state the correct end date for comments.

-Fees are to be set locally for this licence application, and have been capped by the Government at a maximum of £100.
+Fees are set locally for this licence application, and have been capped by the Government at a maximum of £100.

-In 2020 Derbyshire Dales District Council resolved to waive any fee for pavement licence applications during the declared temporary period up until the end of September 2021 to help local business recovery and to allow them to trade in alternative ways where possible, following the lock-down period of the coronavirus pandemic.
+In 2020, 2021 and 2022 the District Council resolved to waive any fee for pavement licence applications made during the declared temporary period issued until the end of September 2023; this was to help local business recovery, allowing businesses to trade in alternative ways where possible, post- pandemic.

 How will an application be determined?